Sudo-Antonio-Castro/Tool-Bytes/Klein Tool.md

 ```
 ## What is it?
 The Klein Tools 27 in 1 is a multi bit screwdriver with storage inside the handle.
-You get 26 bitw + the 3.5mm nut driver
+You get 26 bits + the 3.5mm nut driver

 ### Information
 **Philips**: #000, #00, #0, #1, #2